The latest Volkswagen Passat Estate demonstrates the genius in 'things that just work'. Jonathan Crouch reports.

 Cost of Ownership

 The Passat Estate is a car that sells on pragmatism, so it's a critical component of its success that the running costs of the vehicle flag up all the right numbers.
 Remember that despite its increasingly urbane appeal, the bulk of this car's sales will still come from fleet buyers who don't give a brass tuppence about soft-touch dashboards, USB slots or how many watts the stereo has.
 For them it's about bills, bills, bills; residual values, fuel economy, carbon dioxide emissions, insurance costs, servicing overhead and so on.
 The Passat looks like it's getting off on the right foot.
 Go for the 1.6-litre TDI BlueMotion diesel model and your combined cycle fuel economy could be as high as 76.3mpg, while your CO2 return would be rated at a tax-busting 95g/km of CO2: pretty good for a large estate.
 Even the pokier 2.0-litre TD 150PS model manages 62.8mpg and 119g/km.
+The cleanest option is the GTE Plug-in hybrid version, which can record CO2 emissions of just 39g/km.
 Aggressive pricing sees the Passat square up more or less head on with tackle like the Vauxhall Insignia and engine for engine, the Passat is a good deal more economical and cleaner to boot.
 Pull residual values into the equation and the Passat wins hands down.

 Sooner or later, you'll come to ask yourself the inevitable question about the Volkswagen Passat Estate, "Am I about to buy a boring car?"
 You might well ponder whether that makes you a boring person, but that association is a fallacy.
 If you are fundamentally boring, a Ferrari isn't going to magically endow you a Clooney-esque louche charm.
 Likewise, a Passat Estate, for all its undeniable utility, doesn't make you a boring person; merely one that understands what makes a great estate car.
 And it is a really outstanding vehicle for family buyers.
 Let's face it, who needs a lumbering SUV when estate cars are this good and this useful?
 To put the Passat Estate into that sort of perspective, consider this.
 To get the same interior quality and load space with all five seats in place, you'd need an SUV like a Mercedes M-Class which, incidentally, starts at almost fifty big ones.
 So don't ask yourself if you're being boring choosing a Passat Estate.
 Ask instead whether all those who buy big SUVs are being hoodwinked by slick marketing.
 If you've got this far, you probably know the answer to that one already.